I’m probably more confident than you are with McAdams potentially being pro-choice in UT-01.

 When McAdams represented UT-04 after unseating Mia Love back in 2018, early on in office he was pressured by constituents to being more anti-choice whereas he made a more nuanced view about the issue to the extent where abortion would be applicable if it were a life threatening matter for the woman.

 His record as Utah State Senator in District 2 also has been scrutinized as being anti-choice although it may have been as it relates to his constituents.
-I have though made the point months ago that McAdams doesn’t have an agenda where he’s preaching about an anti-choice agenda.
+I have though made the point months ago that McAdams doesn’t have an agenda where he’s preaching about being anti-choice.

 That said, for six years McAdams was Mayor of Salt Lake County, which does in fact include Salt Lake City.
 He may transition to representing UT-01 better than we’d expect given his familiarity with both.